GIScience/openrouteservice/docs/api-reference/endpoints/export/index.md

 }
 ```

+This dataset is the same network extract as in the JSON example.
+Note that two `LineString` elements are marked as
+`"both_directions": false` and represent the one-way streets with one arc each, the remaining 9 arcs correspond to the 9
+pairs of edges in the JSON response.

+This format reduces information redundancy for edges and their respective geometry.
+The array `ors_ids` contains the
+edge ids within openrouteservice.
+Note that in openrouteservice edges are always bidirectional, so the `ors_ids` array
+contains the ids of the edges in both directions.

+### without OSM IDs

-If requesting the TopoJSON on a profile without OsmId storage, the response will contain geometries each consisting of a single arc, and only have a single property `weight` representing travel duration in seconds.
+If requesting the TopoJSON on a profile without `OsmId` storage, the response will contain geometries each consisting of
+a
+single arc, and have different set of properties:

+- `weight` represents travel duration in seconds.
+- `node_from` is the ors node id of the edge start.
+- `node_to` is the ors node id of the edge end.

 ```json
 {